 Amex Business Platinum Card perks

-The real reason you want to get this card is because of the incredible perks it offers, which more than justify the $450 annual fee, in my opinion.
+The real reason you want to get this card is because of the incredible perks it offers.
 Specifically, the Amex Business Platinum Card offers:

 - A $200 annual airline fee credit